harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 There's no difference in shutdown between 300 and 500.

+Some low responders need as much as 250mg just to reach normal levels of Testosterone as addressed by TRT.

 500mg is a low dose in that you can take *well over ten times that amount* without any Ill effects.
 Someone who is a low aromatizer—*not all that rare*—can take 1000mg, or ***one full gram* of Test with no AI and no sides.

 500mg is a low dose in that bodybuilders have long started from there and worked up.
 500 is low.
 750 is intermediate.
 1000+ is a little bit more advanced.
 10,000 milligrams, e.g. **10 full grams**, is IFBB Pro (Dallas McCarver) territory.